Mengshi24/JSON-java/README.md

 **[Click here if you just want the latest release jar file.](https://repo1.maven.org/maven2/org/json/json/20201115/json-20201115.jar)**

+# Milestone5

+In milestone5，I add an asynchronous method toJSONObject in XML class that allow the client code to proceed, while specifying what to do when the JSONObject becomes available.
+This is useful for when reading very large files.

+**[2 corresponding unit test cases added in the XMLTest.class]**

+1. 	mileStone5Test1() To show if the JSONObject can be successfully written.

+2. 	mileStone5Test2() To see if the method can handle the exception correctly as the user expected.

+Code coverage analysis was conducted to make sure the tests covered all the code of the new method.

 # Milestone4

 In milestone4, I add a toStream method in JSONObject class and choose to stream the top level elements only, the concerns behind can be listed as follows: